adeshgg/helpdesk/notes.md

 Finally export the reducer, and list it in the store

 Now we can use the React-Redux hooks to let React components interact with the Redux store.
 We can read data from the store with `useSelector`, and dispatch actions using `useDispatch`

+The `createAsyncThunk` function accepts a Redux action type string(you can name it anything) and a callback function that should return a promise.

+So we use it while creating async action function